WohlSoft/Moondust-Devkit-Help/Editing/Placing.md

-# Placing items
+# Items placing

-Placing of new elements on the level or world map can be done with multiple various ways.
+Placing new elements on the level or world map can be done in multiple various ways.

 **Available placing ways**
 - **Brush placing** - the standard placing tool.
-Individual items are placing by mouse click or by "drawing" curves while moving mouse cursor with a held button.
+Individual items are placing by mouse click or by "drawing" curves while moving the mouse cursor with a hold button.
-- **Rectangle** - the tool which placing the items by filling of rectangle zones.
-This useful for draw big walls or fill lot of holes.
+- **Rectangle** - the tool which placing the items by filling rectangular zones.
+This useful to draw big walls or fill a lot of holes.
-- **Circle** - the tool which placing the items by filling of round zones.
+- **Circle** - the tool which placing the items by filling circular zones.
-Works similar to Rectangle.
+  It works like a rectangular placing.
-- **Line** - the tool which allow draw line of items.
+- **Line** - the tool which allows draw line of items.
 This tool useful for draw slopes, columns, and long platforms.
-- **Flood fill** - the tool which allow fill closed range of random shape.
+- **Flood fill** - this tool gives you the ability to fill a closed range of random shapes.
-This tool useful if you need to fill with items the zone of random-shape.
+  This tool useful if you need to fill with items in the zone of random-shape.
 - **Overwrite mode** - This feature giving able to replace items already placed on the map.

 ![PI](screenshots/LevelEditing/Items/PlacingTools.png)

-## Rectangle placing
+## Rectangle

-This is a special tool, which can be used for speed place of item group on the map.
+It's a tool that allows quick placing of item groups on the map.

 This feature available for BGO and Blocks.
 And in the world map editor available for any items.

-For use this feature, you must press on the "Rectangle" icon, and for place item group, you must draw the rectangle on the map and it will be filled with selected item.
+To use this feature, you need to press on the "Rectangle" icon, and to place item groups, you need to draw the rectangle on the map.
+Once you release your mouse button, the selected area will be filled with an item group.

-_Placing items with rectangle tool_
+_Placing items by rectangle tool_

 <ImageZoom
   alt="demo-place-rect"